Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/non_blocking.rst

-Alternative to blocking read/writes, PnetCDF nonblocking APIs allow users to first post multiple requests and later flush them altogether in order to achieve a better performance.
+Alternative to blocking read/writes, PnetCDF-python nonblocking APIs allow users to first post multiple requests and later flush them altogether in order to achieve a better performance.
 A common practice is writing (or reading) subarrays to (from) multiple variables, e.g. one or more subarrays for each variable defined in the NetCDF file.